The iPhone Professor couldn’t agree more!!! Very interesting article and we have a Macbook Air Early 2013 for sale!

 We are assuming you quickly got the device out of the water and immediately dried off all surface areas of the phone.
 Take a Q-Tip and absorb any moisture from the audio jack, speakers, and other small input/output areas.

-- Do not plug it in, not even for a little peak to see if it will turn on.
+- Do not plug in device, not even for a little peak to see if it will turn on.
 This could solidify the death of your device.
 Please do not plug it in.

 - Do not use heat.
 You can cause further damage by using a hairdryer.